bernhardAxonIvy/doc/source/designer-guide/data-modeling/data-classes.rst

 Namespace
    Choose a namespace for your Data Class.
-The name space lets you create a structure to organise your data.
+The name space lets you create a structure to organize your data.
 Use the dot character '.' to separate the folders from each other.
 The namespace will be visible in the Axon Ivy project tree.